What are these UF challenges?

 (Please note: do not feel offended if your fractals haven't been picked.
 Winners are chosen basing on their way of representing the challenge theme, and I always try to be as impartial as possible while judging.)

-The winner of the Formula challenge is Lupsiberg with Phoenix Nova:
+The winner of the Formula challenge is Klytia70 with Golden Wheels:

-The winner of the Theme challenge is Ampelosa with Spider Lily for My Love:
+The winner of the Theme challenge is Gerda1946 with Awakening:

-The winner of the Style challenge is miincdesign with Return of the Blue:
+The winner of the Other challenge is Olbaid-ST with First Rainbow:

 Ultra Fractal monthly challenges Redux

-March's Formula challenge will be the Barnsley challenge!
+April's Formula challenge will be the No Traps challenge!

-March's Theme challenge will be the Awakening challenge!
+April's Theme challenge will be the Question Mark challenge!

-March's Other challenge will be the Colours of the Rainbow challenge!
+April's Style challenge will be the Contrast challenge!

 Remember: to enter each challenge, post your deviation's link and thumb in a comment of this journal, and specify which challenge you are entering the fractal in.
 ALSO: PLEASE MAKE SURE YOU LINK THIS NEWS ARTICLE IN THE DEVIATION!